🧠Think Divergent

 Support Need

 At home, John enjoys connecting with his family and is learning how to navigate different situations.
-Sometimes, he needs a little help to express his feelings in a way that everyone understands.
-By offering John some gentle support with tricky emotions, we can help him build stronger relationships and feel more confident.
+Sometimes John needs a little help to express his feelings and understand how others feel.
+Giving John space to process things and talking through his emotions can help him feel more confident in managing them.

 🏠 The Impact